 One of the most effective ways to save time and money when it comes to food is to shop just once a week.
 For many people, though, the fear of having produce go bad before you get to prepare it can make a once-a-week shop seem risky or unappealing.

 But it doesn’t have to be!
-With a little bit of planning and the proper storage, you can buy and enjoy all the produce you want without spoilage or waste.
+If you follow these tips on how to store fresh produce, you can buy and enjoy all the fruit and vegetables you want without spoilage or waste.

-First, and important note: fruits and veggies don’t play well together.
-Fruits (especially apples, bananas, and citrus fruits) let off a higher amount of ethylene gas, which causes vegetables to ripen/spoil faster.
+First, an important note: fruits and veggies don’t play well together.
+Fruits (especially apples, bananas, and citrus) let off higher amounts of ethylene gas, which causes vegetables to ripen/spoil faster.
 So, whenever possible, try to store your fruits and vegetables apart from one another.

 How to Store Vegetables